textmate/latex.tmbundle/Support/help.markdown

 ## External Previewers

 You can also setup an external previewer for showing the PDF output.
 Focus will then switch to that previewer.
 Any program that opens PDF files will do, but there are three standard options, Apple's own Preview,  [TeXniscope][], or [Skim][].
-Skim is a very nice viewer that that is under active development.
+Skim is a very nice viewer that is under active development.

 We recommend you use either Skim, if you are only going to be dealing with pdf files, or TeXniscope if you will also be dealing with dvi files.
 They both support pdfsync, though TeXniscope is not a universal binary as of this writing.